pypa/cibuildwheel/docs/options.md

 ### `CIBW_ARCHS` {: #archs}
 > Change the architectures built on your machine by default.

-A space-separated list of architectures to build.
+A list of architectures to build.

 On macOS, this option can be used to cross-compile between `x86_64`, `universal2` and `arm64` for Apple Silicon support.